1

 How much do data mining jobs pay per year?

-As of Jul 17, 2026, the average yearly pay for data mining in Wisconsin is $70,654.00, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average yearly pay for data mining in Wisconsin is $70,654.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $55,500.00 and $85,800.00 per year, depending on experience, location, and employer.

-What does a data miner do?
+What is a data mining?

-What are some common challenges faced by professionals in Data Mining roles?
+What are some common challenges faced by professionals in data mining roles?

 Data Mining professionals often encounter challenges such as handling large and complex datasets, ensuring data quality, and selecting the most appropriate algorithms for specific business problems.
 Managing diverse data sources and cleaning data to prepare it for analysis can be time-consuming and requires careful attention to detail.
 Collaboration with business analysts, IT staff, and subject matter experts is frequent, as understanding the business context is essential for meaningful results.
 Overcoming these challenges is key to delivering accurate insights and supporting strategic decisions within an organization.

 What are the most commonly searched types of Data Mining jobs in Wisconsin?
-The most popular types of Data Mining jobs in Wisconsin are:

 What cities in Wisconsin are hiring for Data Mining jobs?
-Cities in Wisconsin with the most Data Mining job openings:

-Madison, WI โ€ข On-site
+Madison, WI • On-site

 Job description